microsoft/MK.IO/README.md

-# A .NET client library for MediaKind MK.IO
+# A .NET client SDK for MediaKind MK.IO

-This project is an open source client .NET library for [MediaKind MK.IO](https://mk.io).
+This project is an open source .NET SDK for [MediaKind MK.IO](https://mk.io).
+For maximum compatibility, it targets .NET 8.0, .NET Standard 2.0 and .NET Framework 4.6.2.

 [Link to MK.IO Nuget package](https://www.nuget.org/packages/MK.IO).